tgcsaba/GPSig/README.md

 # GPSig
 A Gaussian process library for Bayesian learning from sequential data, such as time series, using signature kernels as covariance functions based on GPflow and TensorFlow.
+This repository contains supplementary code to the paper https://arxiv.org/abs/1906.08215.
 ***
 ## Installing
 To get started, you should first clone the repository using git, e.g. with the command